pecheylauren02/mp2-supervillain-personality-quiz/README.md

 This section contains the following features:

-- A brief introduction and information about the quiz, how it works and some persuasion for the user to take it
+- A brief introduction and information about the quiz, how it works and some persuasion for the user to take it.
-- The layout is responsive on all devices, with margins widening on larger devices
+- The layout is responsive on all devices, with margins widening on larger devices.
-- The semi-circles with the supervillain images in this section expand to full circles on larger screens
+- The semi-circles with the supervillain images in this section expand to full squares on larger screens.
+This is because the expansion of the semi-circles did not contain the images well on larger screens.
 - Name input section:
-    - User must enter a name to start game - CHANGE THIS alert with appears if no name entered CHANGE THIS
+    - User must enter a name to start the quiz - An alert div box appears below the input field if the user tries to take the quiz without entering their name.
-    - The name is used in the results section to personalise the results
+    - The input field only accepts names with or without spaces, to prevent users from filling in numbers or characters.
-    - The name limits the number of characters to a minimum of 2 and a maximum of 15 to make the text in the results section work visually
+    - The name limits the number of characters to a minimum of 2 and a maximum of 15.
-- Take Quiz button - launches the quiz
+- Take Quiz button
+    - Launches the quiz
-    - Has a hover effect on non-touchscreen devices with a smooth colour transition
+    - Has a hover effect which enlarges the button on non-touchscreen devices, so users know that they can click the button.

 <details><summary>Screenshots</summary>